evkx/evkx.github.io/content/models/lucid/air/Air_Dream_Edition_Range/_index.md

 [**Lane-Keeping Assist (LKA)**](../../../../technology/driverassistance/lanekeepingassist/) : Standard on the Lucid Air Dream Edition Range, this system helps prevent the vehicle from drifting out of its lane.
 It also includes a [**Lane Departure Warning**](../../../../technology/driverassistance/lanedeparturewarning/) system to alert the driver if the vehicle veers out of the lane.

-[**Front Cross Traffic Assist**](../../../../technology/driverassistance/frontcrosstrafficassist/) is Standard driver assist system that helps drivers detect oncoming traffic when crossing an intersection or turning left or right from a stopped position.
+[**Front Cross Traffic Assist**](../../../../technology/driverassistance/frontcrosstrafficassist/) : Standard on the Lucid Air Dream Edition Range, is a driver assist system that helps drivers detect oncoming traffic when crossing an intersection or turning left or right from a stopped position.

 [**Automatic emergency steering**](../../../../technology/driverassistance/automaticemergencysteering/) : Standard on the Lucid Air Dream Edition Range, this system assists in avoiding collisions by automatically steering the vehicle in an emergency.